Moving Tips: Dallas Edition

 1. Moving boxes

 Cardboard is trash, literally.
 It is a disposable method of transportation that is 100 years old.
 Moving totes are the new moving boxes.
 Reusable moving supplies are delivered assembled, do not crush, and keep you on schedule.
 Need another reason to try moving with totes – how about accountability to unpack on schedule?
 When you book equipment drop-off, you also schedule a pickup date.
 Ever used a coach or friend to hold you accountable? reBOX can be that friend.
-With a pickup date looming, you need to unpack.
+With an equipment pickup date looming, you need to unpack.
 Using totes also requires no assembly or breakdown and saves so much time.
 Before you go to buy boxes, consider totes as an alternative.

 Better in Texas